Listening

 Use what you learned today to answer these questions.
 Elaborate as much as you can!

-Follow-up: And your email?
-How do you spell it?
+Follow-up: And the apartment number?
+How do you spell the building name?

 Self-Assessment